Skip to Content

 What to Know

-• No fireworks of any kind are allowed in Laguna Beach.
+• No fireworks of any kind are allowed in Laguna Beach, including safe and sane.

-• No canopies, awnings, umbrellas, tents or covers over six feet in height or wider than six feet square on or in any public beach, park.
+• Canopies, awnings, umbrellas, tents or covers over six feet in height or wider than six feet square are not permitted on public beaches or in any park.
 Any canopy, awning, umbrella, tent or cover installed, shall have no more than one side closed to public view.

-• No portable barbecues are allowed in City beaches or parks.
+• Portable barbecues are not permitted in City beaches or parks.

 • No alcohol on the beaches.